-In addition to the above, creating keystone habits can be helpful to help lock in other habits.
+In addition to the above, finding your own cornerstone habits, or keystone habits is a powerful way for other habits to build from.
 Keystone habits are discussed in great depth in a fabulous book called ‘The Power of Habit’ by Charles Duhigg.
 They have helped many successful people including Olympians, entrepreneurs and CEO’s achieve their goals and level of success reached.

 Part of the reason that creating keystone habits is important is that they offer ‘small wins.’
-Small wins make you feel good and encourage you to continue and do more.
-They become like scaffolding that supports other habits to evolve and flourish.
-Furthermore, they help you take action on the important and do the things you know you should.
+Small wins make you feel good and build confidence.
+When you feel more confident you are more likely to keep going.
+These small wins are like the scaffolding that support other habits to evolve and flourish.
+Furthermore, they help you take action on doing what is important and doing the things you know you should.

 “4 small wins a day leads to 720 in 6 months so continual small gains create greater success.”
 Mandy Napier